‘Organic systems can improve under stress’ - Interview with the team from the MOJO Institute

 Which nutritional principles are important for the greatest possible adaptability?

-If the energy yield falls below 80kg per day, the ability of our cells to do their work decreases - and with it our ability to adapt.
+If the energy yield falls below 80kg per day, then the ability of our cells to do their work decreases – and with it our ability to adapt.

 The better our body is at generating ATP (adenosine triphosphate = biological energy) from the calories in food (physical energy), the more biological adaptation energy is available to our body.